wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/inbound_endpoint_examples/inbound-endpoint-http-protocol.md

 </soapenv:Envelope>
 ```

-Inbound endpoint will capture any request coming through 8085 port and divert it to TestIn sequence.
+The inbound endpoint will capture any request coming through the `8085` port and divert it to the `TestIn` sequence.

-For further details analyze the output debug messages for the actions in the dumb client mode.
+For further details, analyze the output debug messages for the actions in the dumb client mode.
 You will see that the Micro Integrator receives a message when the Micro Integrator Inbound is set as the ultimate receiver.
-You will also see the response from the back
-end in the client.
+You will also see the response from the backend in the client.